Pedro-Wilker/Pedro-Wilker/README.md

 # :man_technologist: Pedro Wilker - Software Developer

-Hello, I'm Pedro Wilker, a computer science student passionate about technology.
-I started my journey in the tech world at the age of 20, and today I'm focused on data analysis and web development.
+<h3>Hello, I'm Pedro Wilker, a computer science student passionate about technology.
+I started my journey in the tech world at the age of 20, and today I'm focused on data analysis and web development. </h3>

 ## 📖 Studying: